 You will be given a general anaesthetic, and the surgeon will make a cut (usually around 3–5 cm) across your neck.
 How much tissue and how many lymph nodes are removed will depend on how far the cancer may have spread (see diagrams below).

 Learn more about:

 Types of thyroid surgery

 Partial thyroidectomyIn a partial thyroidectomy (also called a hemithyroidectomy), only the affected lobe or section of the thyroid is removed.
-This surgery may be an option if the cancer is small and the other lobe looks normal on the ultrasound.
-It might also be used to diagnose thyroid cancer if a fine needle aspiration biopsy doesn’t provide a clear diagnosis.
-If cancer is found after a partial thyroidectomy, you may need further surgery to remove the rest of your thyroid.
+This is the most common surgery if the cancer is small and the other lobe looks normal on ultrasound.
+It may be used to diagnose thyroid cancer if a fine needle biopsy doesn’t give a clear diagnosis.
+This is called a surgical biopsy.
+If cancer is found after a partial thyroidectomy, you may need further surgery to remove all or most of your thyroid.

 Lymph node removalWith either type of thyroid surgery, nearby lymph nodes may also be removed to help work out staging or if the initial scans show that the cancer has spread to them.
 This is called a neck dissection.
 Even if the cancer doesn’t appear to have spread, the nodes behind the thyroid are occasionally removed to reduce the risk of the cancer returning.
 In very rare cases, the surgeon also removes other tissue near the thyroid that has been affected by the cancer.

 For more on this, see our general section on Surgery.